eitansuez/lab-ckad-practice/workshop/content/tips.md

 These techniques can help here:

 - Use command completion
-- Use aliases and shorthands for longer keywords or flags that you would otherwise have to type
+- Use aliases and shorthands for longer keywords that you would otherwise have to type

 Your environment has been pre-configured with command completion, and a few shortcuts and aliases that you should consider taking advantage of: